leetovetz/Java-Tasks-OOP/README.md

 <a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task001" >Task 001</a> -> Describe the "Sat" class.
 Provide it with properties and methods.
 Create several instances of objects of this class.
 Use these objects;<br>
 <a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task002" >Task 002</a> -> Describe the "Triangle" class.
 Take the lengths of the sides of the triangle as properties.
 Implement a method that will return the area of the triangle.
 Create several objects of this class and test them;<br>
-Task 003 -> Describe the Phone class.
+<a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task003" >Task 003</a> -> Describe the Phone class.
 Also describe the Network class (mobile operator's network).
 The phone must have a method of registration in the mobile operator's network.
 Also the phone must have a call method (number of another phone), which will search all the phone numbers registered in the network.
 If such a number is found, then make a call, if not - display a message that the dialed number is wrong;<br>
 Task 004 -> ;<br>
 Task 005 -> ;<br>
 Task 006 -> ;<br>